2026/27 AMCAS Application Guide (With Screenshots)

 If you have entered letters of recommendation, you will also have the opportunity to assign a letter to each school at this point.

 As you add schools, you will have a helpful dashboard where you can see each med school, the program you’re applying to, and the transcript and application deadlines.
-Here, you’ll also see your application fees start to add up.
+You’ll also see your application fees start to add up.

 While it’s wise to apply to multiple schools, a lot of thought should go into cultivating your school list.
-In-state tuition is almost always going to be cheaper than out-of-state, but you also need to consider factors like the mission of the school (is it focused on primary care or research?), proximity to family, and preference for culture and climate.
+In-state tuition is almost always going to be cheaper than out-of-state.
+Still, you also need to consider factors like the mission of the school (e.g., is it focused on primary care or research?), proximity to family, and preference for culture and climate.

-Schools should also be an academic match and best suited to your professional experience.
+Schools should also be academically aligned and best suited to your professional experience.

 Section 8: Essays

-Your personal statement, which is within the Essays section, is arguably the most important part of the application.
+Also called a Personal Comments Essay, your personal statement (within the Essays section) is arguably the most important part of the application.

 A strong medical school personal statement speaks volumes about your potential to succeed in medical school.
 It can demonstrate to admissions committees your potential as a future physician and how you’ll contribute to their school.
-Additionally, it helps to distinguish you from other applicants with similar GPAs and MCAT scores.
+A great personal essay distinguishes you from other applicants with similar GPAs and MCAT scores.

-Likewise, an unimpressive personal statement can ruin your chance of getting an interview.
+However, an unimpressive personal statement can lower your chances of getting an interview and hurt your chances of being accepted.
 A poorly-written personal statement with typos that lacks content is pretty much a deal breaker when admissions committees have hundreds of applications to review.

 The challenge with this section is how deceptively simple it looks on the AMCAS application: “Use the space provided to explain why you want to go to medical school.”
-And you have 5,300 characters — or around 500 words to do it.
-No pressure!
+And you have 5,300 characters — or around 500 words — to do it.
+This may feel overwhelming, but we’ve got some expert tips below to relieve that worry.

 • Start writing the first draft 3-6 months early.